Scotchester/jellybeans/_posts/2025-04-14-jelly-bean-factory-gourmet-jelly-beans.md

 manufactured by this same company, refer back to those reviews for details on those categories, but we can still talk flavors.

-I was a little dissappointed to find that this group of "36 huge flavors" has major overlap with the 36 flavors included in the Waterbridge assortment.
+I was a little disappointed to find that this group of "36 huge flavors" has major overlap with the 36 flavors included in the Waterbridge assortment.
 Only four new flavors have been swapped in here.